BLOG

 The real blow came when the Central Bank of Nigeria introduced Open Banking.
 Suddenly, banks were no longer islands:

-• Customer data could flow between institutions; securely, with consent.
+• Customer data could flow between institutions securely, with consent.

-• Fintechs and third-party providers gained access to insights that were once branch-exclusive.
+• Fintechs and third-party providers gained access to insights once reserved for branches, and banking became omnipresent, often without human intermediaries.

 The branch, once the primary portal to financial services, became redundant.
-Its functions were replicated, improved, and automated through digital channels.

-Think about it:
+Think about it

 Branches were no longer the gatekeepers.
 They had become ceremonial relics.